hotrodorm/hotrod/hotrod-project/docs/docs-5/guides/starting-a-maven-project-from-scratch-with-postgresql.md

 pom.xml                    # The Maven project file
 hotrod.xml                 # The HotRod configuration file
 hotrod.properties          # The HotRod Local properties
-src/main/java              # The Java source code, including the generated DAOs and VOs src/main/resources         # All resources including the generated mappers src/main/resources/application.properties # Embedded Properties, configured by the developer application.properties     # Runtime Properties, configured by DevOps in the production environment
+src/main/java              # The Java source code, including the persistence layer src/main/resources/application.properties # Embedded Properties, configured by the developer application.properties     # Runtime Properties, configured by DevOps in the production environment
 ```

 The Runtime Properties can override the Embedded Properties.

 For simplicity, this guide creates these files in the main folder of the project.
-You can later change their locations to organize the project
+You can later
-in your preferred way.
+change their locations to organize the project in your preferred way.

 ## Part 1 &mdash; Setting Up the Project